 Don’t inspectors make sure everything’s ok for these cubs?

-In 2011 in the United States, there were only 105 USDA inspectors to monitor almost 8,000 facilities, ranging from slaughterhouses, pet stores, pet breeders and dealers, farm, laboratories and other animal-related businesses.
+In 2011 in the United States, there were only 105 USDA inspectors to monitor almost 8,000 facilities, ranging from slaughterhouses, pet stores, pet breeders and dealers, farms, laboratories, and other animal-related businesses.
 That’s nearly one inspector for every 80 facilities!
-When traveling exhibitors often move these cubs all over the country to fairs, festivals, and malls, relying on inspectors to ensure quality of care for them is unrealistic.
+When traveling exhibitors often move these cubs all over the country to fairs, festivals, and malls, relying on inspectors to ensure the quality of care for them is unrealistic.
 And even when cubs are being exhibited when they’re too young or too old, violators aren’t cited unless an inspector is there to personally see serious harm to the cub – screaming and squirming isn’t enough.

-Doesn’t touching a tiger or lion help promote conservation since we’re losing them in the wild?
+Doesn’t touching a tiger or lion help promote Conservation since we’re losing them in the wild?

 As more and more of these cub petting attractions spring up everywhere, guess what?
 Tigers and lions in the wild are endangered and becoming nearly extinct.
 In fact, touching a cub does nothing to conserve their cousins in the wild.

 Tragically, it may be doing the opposite.
-If you can visit a facility to pet a tiger cub, then why protect them half a world away where you may never see them?
-Studies have shown that public interaction with captive wild animals has done very little to cause the public to donate to conservation in the wild.
+If you can visit a facility to pet a tiger cub, then why protect them half a world away from where you may never see them?
+Studies have shown that public interaction with captive wild animals has done very little to cause the public to Donate to Conservation in the wild.
 And there’s been no successful release of a captive-born tiger or lion to date.
 When a cub needs to be with its mother for at least two years to learn survival skills, this simply isn’t something humans can duplicate.
 So, the answer is “no,” touching a lion or tiger cub in no way helps save them in the wild.

 What can we do?